Turkic Christians

 Turkic Christians are ethnic Turkic people who follow Christianity.
 The Christian Turkic peoples represent an intersection of Turkic and Christian cultural and historical dynamics, particularly within the context of Central Asia, Balkans, and the Caucasus.
 Historically, the most prominent group within this category were the Bulgars.
-Currently, The major Christian-Turkic peoples include the Chuvash of Chuvashia, and the Gagauz (Gökoğuz) of Moldova and Yakuts of the Sakha Republic.
-The vast majority of Chuvash and the Gagauz are Eastern Orthodox Christians.
+Currently, the Christian Turkic peoples include the Chuvash of Chuvashia, the Gagauz (Gökoğuz) of Moldova, Yakuts of the Sakha Republic, and two Tatar subgroups (Kryashens and Nağaybäks) of the Volga-Ural region.
+The vast majority of people from those ethnic groups are Eastern Orthodox Christians.

 The Bulgars were Turkic semi-nomadic warrior tribes that flourished in the Pontic–Caspian steppe and the Volga region between the 5th and 7th centuries.
 They became known as nomadic equestrians in the Volga-Ural region, but some researchers believe that their ethnic roots can be traced to Central Asia.
 The Bulgars converted to Christianity during the early medieval period, around the 10th century.
 Under Khan Boris I, they officially adopted Christianity in 865 and embraced Eastern Orthodoxy in 879.
 Their Christian identity was shaped by a blend of Byzantine and local Eastern Christian traditions, which significantly influenced their cultural and political relations with neighboring states.

 Between the 9th and 14th centuries, the Church of the East, often referred to as the Nestorian Church, had a notable presence among Turkic peoples, including the Naimans, a prominent Turkic tribe.
 Between the 9th and 14th centuries, it represented the world's largest Christian denomination in terms of geographical extent, and in the Middle Ages was one of the three major Christian powerhouses of Eurasia alongside Latin Catholicism and Greek Orthodoxy.
 It established dioceses and communities stretching from the Mediterranean Sea and today's Iraq and Iran, to India (the Saint Thomas Syrian Christians of Kerala), the Mongol kingdoms and Turkic tribes in Central Asia, and China during the Tang dynasty (7th–9th centuries).
 This period marked a significant expansion of the Church's influence into Central Asia and beyond.
 It even revived in Gaochang and expanded in Xinjiang in the Yuan dynasty period.
 The rise of Islam in the region and the decline of Mongol power contributed to the persecution and eventual disappearance of the Church of the East from Central Asia.

 In the 19th century, numerous Turkic groups within the Russian Empire, such as the Nağaybäk, Chuvash of Chuvashia, and Yakuts of the Sakha Republic, increasingly adopted Russian ways of life.
 Many of these communities converted en masse to Russian Orthodox Christianity, reflecting the broader cultural and religious influences of the empire during this period.
 Most Nağaybäks are Christian and were largely converted during the 18th century.